University of Richmond Athletics

 Up Next

-The Spiders will have the week off before returning to action on Saturday, Jan.
-25, hosting George Mason with a 2 p.m. tipoff inside the Robins Center.
+The Spiders will have the week off before returning to action on Sunday, Jan.
+25, facing George Mason at 2 p.m. in Fairfax, Va.
 The game will air nationally on ESPNU, marking Richmond's second national television appearance of the season.

 The win pushed the Spiders to 16-4 overall and 6-1 in Atlantic 10 Conference play, while the Rams fell to 6-13 overall and 2-5 in league action.